RafaelCartenet/rafaelcartenet.github.io/index.md

 title: 'Rafael Cartenet'
 layout: single
 author_profile: true
-excerpt: 'Machine-Learning Engineer'
+excerpt: 'Machine-Learning R&D Engineer'
 header:
   overlay_image: /images/paris.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

+# About me

-Hi, I'm Rafael, currently working at [Openfield](http://openfieldlive.com/?lang=en) in Paris, as a **Machine-Learning R&D Engineer**, since June 2018.
+I'm Rafael, currently working at [Openfield](http://openfieldlive.com/?lang=en) in Paris, as a **Machine-Learning R&D Engineer**, since June 2018.

 As a problem-solving enthusiast, I am always eager to meet new technical challenges, where I can apply my different skills, from mathematics to advanced algorithms.